alabou/bcp-006-03/docs/NMOS With H.265.md

 If the Sender meets the traffic shaping and delivery timing requirements specified for IPMX, the SDP transport file MUST also comply with the provisions of IPMX.

+An example SDP file is provided in the [Examples](../examples/).

 #### Other transports

 For Nodes transmitting H.265 using other transports, the Sender resource MUST indicate the associated `urn:x-nmos:transport:` label of the transport or one of its subclassifications for the `transport` attribute.

 Sender resources provide no indication of media type or format, since this is described by the associated Flow resource.

+The `manifest_href` attribute MAY be `null` if an SDP transport file is not supported by the transport.
+Otherwise the SDP transport file MUST comply the transport specific requirements.
+There is no SDP format-specific parameters requirements for transports other than RTP.

 - [Parameter Sets Flow Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-flow-mode)
   A Sender operating in strict-Flow mode MUST set the `parameter_sets_flow_mode` attribute to `strict` and if operating in static-Flow mode it MUST set the `parameter_sets_flow_mode` attribute to `static`.
 Otherwise it MAY omit or set the `parameter_sets_flow_mode` attribute to `dynamic`.
 If unspecified the default value is `dynamic`.
 See the "Parameter Sets" section for more details.